 Dentists vs. Orthodontists

 When you go to see someone to have your teeth examined or to have a procedure regarding your teeth, there are two kinds of doctors you will see.
 One is a dentist and the other, an orthodontist.
 They both can treat tooth problems, but it is important to understand that they can deal with different aspects of your mouth.
 A dentist is concerned with your dental, gum, and jaw health.
 Orthodontics is a specialized branch of dentistry that is concerned with fixing uneven teeth also known as a malocclusion.
 All orthodontists are certified as dentists but not all dentists are trained to be orthodontists.
-Should you need the services of an orthodontist, your dentists will make a referral to an orthodontist if they do not have the proper licensure.
+Should you need the services of a Calgary orthodontist, your dentists will make a referral to an orthodontist if they do not have the proper licensure.

 In what ways are they similar?